HGustavs/LenaSYS/backend-models/service-tests/duggaedservice-test.md

 ### Get newly creaded Assignment ID
-    // save to variable $id this value will identify the last assignment that was created (it has the highest ID number)
+save to variable __$id__ this value will identify the last assignment that was created (it has the highest ID number)

     SQL-query: SELECT MAX(id) FROM quiz;

 ---